 The first time I wore compression socks was two years ago on a long-haul flight.
-If you had asked me about compression socks before then, I would have told you they were people with health problems.
+If you had asked me about compression socks before then, I would have told you they were for people with health problems.
 But compression socks have come a long way in terms of style and functionality.
 Whether you’re traveling, on your feet all day, or play sports, here’s why Sockwell compression socks need to be on your radar.

-Best compression socks for travel
+Best compression socks for flying

 I first heard of compression socks as a teen when I noticed my grandfather would wear them up to his knees some days.
 He had vein issues, was in the war, and had to wear the ugly socks for medical issues.
 My dad had vein surgery and had to wear them as well.